basicW/badjpg/README.md

 1. stegano: This library likely provides functions like hide and reveal for manipulating image data and embedding messages using LSB steganography.
 2. Pillow (PIL Fork): Pillow is a popular library for image processing in Python.
 It offers functions like Image.open and save for working with image files in various formats.
    ## Note:
 Depending on the specific implementation of stegano, the actual function names might differ slightly.
 Consult the library's documentation for precise details.
+I'm no expert.
 Make sure you install the Pillow library, not the original PIL (Python Imaging Library).
 ## Installation
 1. Clone the repository: